 How to increase your rates as a proofreader?

-- 1. Set up a website promoting your services.
+1. Set up a website promoting your services.
 Sites can be hosted for as low as $3 per month.
-If that is too daunting a task, then prepare yourself an amazing portfolio that details your past experience and qualifications (add on to them as time goes).
-Find out how you can whip up a great portfolio right here.
+If that is too daunting a task, prepare an amazing portfolio detailing your experience and qualifications (add on to them as time goes).

 2. Find your niche.
 You may start out trying to proofread each and every document you are given and that is totally OK because as freelancers we want to try as many types of niches as we can before we decide which one we actually enjoy doing.
 When you niche down, you’ll eventually gain authority in your selected field because with more experience, you’ll be able to know what to look out for, what terms you should be using, and give feedback and consultation where necessary with regards to that particular field or niche.
 That is when you can start charging more.